dm0096/hushpupy/README.md

 The created environment also includes PyInstaller, allowing future developers to release .exe applications.

----

-## other dev notes

-1. If you've built a new version of the USP .exe and want to push it to this repository via Git, delete the ".exe" line in your gitignore_global.txt. *You'll thank us later.*
+If you want to build new .exe files and push them to this repository via Git, delete the ".exe" line in your gitignore_global.txt.
+Your environment should now be ready to develop USP.